<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Peak force

 It is important to remember what the equipment we are using measures.
 Force plates merely measure the magnitude of force applied to a surface, over time.
 What they do not measure is force generated by the muscular system.
 Some of the force applied to the surface of the force plate will be the result of muscular contractions, but not all of it.
 An inanimate mass, dropped onto a force plate, will register a lot of force because of Newton’s second law (F = m*a).
 Peak forces registered in the very early phase of ground contact time are likely a reflection of a passive collision between the athlete and the force plate than large forces generated by the neuromuscular system.
-It is important to look at when those forces are occurring in order to make insightful judgements about the contribution of those force peaks to function and performance.
+It is important to look at when those forces are occurring in order to make insightful judgments about the contribution of those force peaks to function and performance.

-In the Hawkin Dynamics system, this would be Peak Braking Force for the Drop Jump, or Rebound Peak Braking Force for the Countermovement Rebound (a hybrid CMJ and Drop Jump assessment)
+In the Hawkin Dynamics system, this would be the Peak Braking Force for the Drop Jump, or Rebound Peak Braking Force for the Countermovement Rebound (a hybrid CMJ and Drop Jump assessment)

 Rate of force development

 Being able to develop force quickly makes intuitive sense as an objective within drop jumps.
-Therefore, measuring rate of force development (RFD) and attempting to increase RFD would make sense.
+Therefore, measuring the rate of force development (RFD) and attempting to increase RFD would make sense.
 However, if we look at our two example athletes again, we can see that based on the gradient of the rising edge for each athlete: Athlete A would have the greater RFD.
 As outlined above, this is likely more of an undesirable passive collision.
 For this athlete we would want to change the landing strategy to remove this impact peak which would transition the athlete to a profile with a shape more similar to Athlete B. In this instance, a reduction in RFD would be a positive change.
 On the other hand, the objectives for Athlete B would be to narrow the force-time curve and increase the amplitude of the curve.
 This would steepen the rising edge and cause an increase in RFD.
 So, putting aside the noise associated with measuring RFD, we need to know more information about an athlete’s force profile to determine whether an increase or decrease in RFD is a positive change.

 Vertical stiffness

 Prof Jason Lake frequently encourages caution when using black box force plate analytics.
 Vertical stiffness is a good example of why this caution is warranted.
-Vertical stiffness is calculated by dividing peak force by peak displacement of centre of mass.
+Vertical stiffness is calculated by dividing peak force by the peak displacement of the centre of mass.
 An often-overlooked assumption of performing this equation is that the athlete should be demonstrating spring-like behaviour, which would then mean peak force and peak displacement occur at the same time.
-As you can see from the example athletes above, they have almost identical vertical stiffness values, but we can see that peak force for Athlete A happens much earlier than peak centre of mass displacement.
+As you can see from the example athletes above, they have almost identical vertical stiffness values, but we can see that peak force for Athlete A happens much earlier than the peak centre of mass displacement.
 Athlete A initially lands very stiff but then quickly becomes compliant as we see force reduce dramatically as the leg flexes during braking.
 So, don’t dismiss vertical stiffness but check that the assumptions of spring-like behaviour are satisfied first.

 So, what should we be looking at?
-The table below provides a guide to some important variables that allow us to screen function before then assessing performance.
+The table below provides a guide to some important variables that allow us to screen functions before then assessing performance.
 It is important to underline that in isolation these variables are meaningless.
 There is no point having a great spring like correlation if you are a soft, compliant spring.
 There is potential value in having performance without function, but this might have injury risk implications and will also likely reduce the ceiling for performance improvements and transference of plyometric ability into other tasks.

 In the Hawkin Dynamics system, this would be spring like correlation, impact peak, time to peak braking force, contact time, stiffness, jump height, and RSI for the Drop Jump.
 For the CMJ Rebound, it would be rebound spring like correlation, rebound impact peak, rebound time to peak braking force, rebound contact time, rebound stiffness, rebound jump height, and rebound RSI